MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **AppType** - The type of the container, from which logs are emitted.

-- **BridgeInstanceId** -  A unique id given to the Office Windows app instance, used to corelate all the events from a single app session.
+- **BridgeInstanceId** -  A unique ID given to the Office Windows app instance, used to corelate all the events from a single app session.
 We can't derive any PII from this ID.

-- **DeviceInfo_Id** - A unique device id calculated by 1DS SDK.
+- **DeviceInfo_Id** - A unique device ID calculated by 1DS SDK.

 - **DeviceInfo_Make** - The device make.